DFE-Digital/itt-mentoring-beta-prototype/app/content/terms.md

 - any action you may take as a result of relying on any information or materials provided on the Service or for any loss or damage suffered by you as a result of you taking such action including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from or in connection with the use of the Service
 - any dealings you have with third parties (e.g. other users) that take place using or facilitated by the Service

-## Validity of these General Terms
+## Validity of these general terms

 If any of these general terms are held to be invalid, unenforceable or illegal for any reason, the remaining general terms will still apply.

-## Applicable Law and Jurisdiction
+## Applicable law and jurisdiction

 These General Terms are governed by the laws of England and Wales.
 Any dispute arising under these General Terms will be subject to the exclusive jurisdiction of the courts of England and Wales.